mischavandenburg/blog/content/zet/homelab-network-design.md

 5. **Guest Network VLAN**: `Jotunheim` - Inspired by the realm of giants in Norse mythology, this guest network embodies the vastness and mystery of Jotunheim.
 It's a separate, secure space for visitors, representing the outer layers of my realm.

 ![](/jotunheim.png)

+## Why UniFi?

+* a colleague of mine has it and is very satisfied with it
+* saw a few videos of Techno Tim and was very impressed by his setup
+* looks like a very easy way to manage the network
+* provides insight into traffic flow
+* beautiful dashboard and UI
+* I like ecosystems with good documentation
+* allows expanding within the same ecosystem

 ## Links: